When they're not on a deck they do not like things quiet

 Get thrown in the lockup, confined to the field,

 And then, in a rush of filled forms and paid prices,

 They exit, all quickly, with nothing to say

 In most Space Opera settings space travel is commonplace and routine, but in some settings there are people who spend almost their entire lives in space.
-These people were born and raised on a starship or space station and can't imagine living on a planet.
+These people were born and raised on a starship or space station and can't imagine living on a planet or natural satellite.
 Often they act as traders, with an extended family owning and operating a ship.

-If a Fantasy Counterpart Culture, they may be comparable to Gypsies or other nomadic Earth-cultures.
-They often makes excellent engineers and pilots.
+If a Fantasy Counterpart Culture, they may be comparable to Romani or other nomadic Earth-cultures.
+They often make excellent engineers and pilots.
 They usually won't have any government beyond clan elders.

-, where multiple generations are born and live out their entire lives on board a slow-moving ship headed for a distant planet.
+Compare Generation Ship, where multiple generations are born and live out their entire lives on board a slow-moving ship headed for a distant planet.

 - Mal really doesn't anymore.
 His homeworld was Shadow, a Independent stronghold, which suffered such intense Orbital Bombardment from the Alliance during the Unification War, the entire planet was left a "black rock" afterwards.